VicCislari/DroneGUI/README.md

 Drone.java:
 - public Drone(){} - wäre gut Überlegungen zu machen was mit der Klasse geschehen soll.
 Polymorphism.
 - the resulting product has to be a simply executable .jar file.
+- is there some way of receiving all of the maximum and minimum limits of the dronelist.
+Or is it really just and only just go by the link recursively or iterativelly and get your data like that.